bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ## Dataset

-- Full 304.2M version (XXXGB) : `$six_ALL_CCFRWORK/datasets-custom/oscar-en`
+- Full 304.2M version (529GB) : `$six_ALL_CCFRWORK/datasets-custom/oscar-en`
 - Tiny 10K version (56M): `$six_ALL_CCFRWORK/datasets-custom/oscar-en-10k`

 We are using english-only OSCAR with full documents (*not* individual sentences).

-After filtering 1024K+ token-long documents we have ~70M shuffled records in 900GB of jsonl text which was then pre-processed into Megatron-LM format.

-A rough estimate, considering average 4.5chars/word, 900GB is roughly ~200B tokens.
-But we are only going to use 1024 tokens from each record, so we really have only 70B tokens for epoch 1, and then for subsequent epochs other slices of the document will be taken randomly in documents longer than 1024 tokens.
+We have about 300M records in 1.2TB of jsonl data (about 3/4 of which are smaller than 1K tokens), which amounts to about 280B tokens (estimated at about 4.5chars/word).

-For more information on the pre-processing process see: [OSCAR](../../data/oscar/README.md)
+For more information on the pre-processing process and various estimations see: [OSCAR](../../data/oscar/README.md)

-We aren't doing of the following - next training perhaps?

-- ask data tooling WG and @Julien Launay about filtering - otherwise our model will generate… naughty stuff :)  @Julien Launay wrote: "In my experience with raw OSCAR, you end up with a very naughty model.
-This might be OK for a first test run.
-We used CCNet (https://github.com/facebookresearch/cc_net) for our French GPT-2, and it increased generation quality and reduced NSFW content a lot"
-- tokenization / subword:
-   -@mryab will ask the tokenization WG for best practices